remix-run/react-router/docs/API.md

 An array of child routes, same as `children` in JSX route configs.

 ##### `getChildRoutes(partialNextState, callback)`
-Same as `childRoutes` but asynchronous and receives the `partialNextState`.
+Same as `childRoutes` but asynchronous and receives `partialNextState`.
 Useful for code-splitting and dynamic route matching (given some state or session data to return a different set of child routes).

 ###### `callback` signature
 `cb(err, routesArray)`